mynamebilalkhan/25-react-projects/README.md

 - **Local Storage Integration:** The theme preference is stored in local storage, so it persists between page reloads.
 - **Custom Hook (`useLocalStorage`):** A custom hook is used to manage local storage state in a clean and reusable way.

+## Project 9

+### Scrollbar Indicator

+#### Overview

+The Scrollbar Indicator project demonstrates how to create a scroll indicator that shows the percentage of the page that has been scrolled.
+It fetches a list of products from a dummy API and displays them, alongside a visual representation of the scroll progress.

+## Features

+- Fetches and displays a list of products from the Dummy JSON API.
+- Shows a scrollbar indicator that reflects the user's scroll percentage on the page.

 #### Installation

 To get started with this project: